 There are two approaches to Dettifoss.
 We went to the West bank from where we could see the waterfalls from up close and feel the spray of water.
 The massive amounts of water flowing down the river is best experienced from the West bank as you can see the full with of the river.
 But I was told that from the East bank, you can see the height of the waterfalls better.
 Another waterfall in this area, which we did not visit, is Selfoss.
 Dettifoss is also where the toilets in Iceland were the smelliest.

 From Dettifoss, we drove towards Godafoss – the waterfalls of the Gods.
 We stopped by a Sulphur mud bath at Hverir, and Myvatn hot springs on the way.
-At Hverir, hot sulphur heats up the mud on the earth’s surface, so you can see black mud boiling over.
-The region is void of vegetation, and coupled with boiling mud, you don’t feel like you are on planet earth.
+At Hverir, hot sulphur heats up the mud on the earth’s surface and you can see black mud boiling over.
+The region is void of vegetation.
+Coupled with boiling mud, Hverir does not feel like it is part of planet earth.